Understanding Inclusive Education

 “We live in a time when diversity is a hallmark of society – a time when one of our greatest challenges is shedding centuries-old suspicions of ‘the other’.
 Schools in which we determine that some students are smart and others are not, in which class assignments effectively create a caste system…reinforce divisions beyond the schoolhouse door that diminish us all.”

-Download the article here (PDF) Sorry for the lack of accessibility.
+Download the article here (PDF) Apologies for the lack of accessibility of this article.

 Key resources: Australian and International